-- Tuesdays and Thursdays 12:00 1:00 PM - · Students DO NOT need to schedule an appointment during these days and time; just show up. - I will take students on a "first come; first serve" basis.
-Outside of scheduled office hours will require an appointment.
+- Tuesdays and Thursdays; 12:30 1:30 PM (online only) - Students DO NOT need to schedule an appointment during these days and times; just show up. - Feel free to schedule a Zoom or in-person appointment if student drop-in hours do not accommodate your schedule. - I will take students on a "first come; first serve" basis.

-Class Days/Time: Tuesdays and Thursdays / 1:30 - 2:45 PM
+Class Days/Time: Online (through Zoom) on Tuesdays and Thursdays / 10:30 - 11:45 AM